 After a short flight from Kathmandu ?
 Pokhara & Jomsom, we will spend the first few days of our walking through cultivated fields connecting mountain villages, enjoying the shops, tea houses and lifetime of the Gurung, Chhetri, Magar peoples.
 We will walk alone cobblestone paths, over suspensions bridges and through dense forests, taking in the vistas of some of the world?s most beautiful mountains.
 We will continue to explore and fully absorb the beauty of the surrounding peaks.
 We will climb over the glaciated French pass and Dhampus pass and then descend a winding trail to Yak Kharka.
 We will continue through mountain villages, enjoying the Hot Springs at the Tatopani and views of the majestic peaks of the Annapurna (26539?) and Machhapuchhre (22937?) as we make our way toward Pokhara, visiting several Monasteries and religious sites en route.

-Technical:- Dhaulagiri demands the best quality of technical equipment and highly motivated technically sound climbers team.
+Technical:- Dhaulagiri Expedition the best quality of technical equipment and highly motivated technically sound climbers team.
 It has typical weather conditions which is very difficult to predict.
 The wind velocity is tremendous in this area, almost from afternoon to the dawn it is windy continuously .There are high passes to cross like French pass ht, 5360m. and Dhampus pass 5258m to reach Base Camp.
 The Base Camp is located at the height of 4740m. on Chhonbardan glacier below rocky knob.